 In April 2020, we received a loan for \$523,000 from Axos Bank under the PPP contained within the new CARES Act.
 The PPP loan has a term of two years, is unsecured, and is guaranteed by the U.S. Small Business Administration (SBA).
 The loan carries a fixed interest rate of one percent per annum, with the first six months of interest deferred.
-Under the CARES Act, we will be eligible to apply for forgiveness of all loan proceeds used to pay payroll costs, rent, utilities and other qualifying expenses during the eight-week period following receipt of the loan, provided that we maintain our number of employees and compensation within certain parameters during such period.
+Under the CARES Act and Paycheck Protection Program Flexibility Act, we are eligible to apply for forgiveness of all loan proceeds used to pay payroll costs, rent, utilities and other qualifying expenses during the 24-week period following receipt of the loan, provided that we maintain our number of employees and compensation within certain parameters during such period.
+Not more than 40% of the forgiven amount may be for non-payroll costs.
 If the conditions outlined in the PPP loan program are adhered to by us, all or part of such loan could be forgiven.
-However, we cannot provide any assurance that we will be eligible for loan forgiveness or that any amount of the PPP loan will ultimately be forgiven by the SBA.
+However, we cannot provide any assurance that any amount of the PPP loan will ultimately be forgiven by the SBA.
 Any forgiven amounts will not be included in our taxable income.
+We applied for full forgiveness of the PPP loan on September 30, 2020.